 New Year’s Resolutions are great, and we all set them.
 In fact, most of us work with our students to set New Year’s Resolutions in the classroom when we come back from our winter break.
 But, do your students really understand the importance of the goal they are setting, or, do they really set meaningful goals?
-My guess, based on my experience, is that your answer to those questions for many of your students, is NO. I know this sounds like it will take A LOT of your instructional time, and I know we are all fighting to use every single second we’ve got, but I promise you, this interruption in your daily instruction is TOTALLY WORTH IT!
-Each of my own meetings takes about 10 minutes, maybe less or more, depending on the student.
-We discuss their overall grade and strengths, their areas for improvement, division assessment scores and progress compared to the expectations for those assessments, attendance concerns if necessary, and discipline concerns if necessary.
+My guess, based on my experience, is that your answer to those questions for many of your students, is NO. I saw the same problem, and I found a solution that has really worked for me.
+The biggest difference in my strategy than others – I hold one-on-one student conferences before setting those goals!

+Step One – Student Data: I present and we discuss their overall grade and strengths, their areas for improvement, division assessment scores and progress compared to the expectations for those assessments, attendance concerns if necessary, and discipline concerns if necessary.
 Next, I talk to them about their daily work habits and I give the student time to talk about their own thoughts and reflections.
 Then, I have the student begin to think about and discuss their progress goals and action plans.

 Step Two – Reflection & Goal-Setting: Now it’s time for the student to do some independent reflection.
 I use a few simple questions, asking the student to reflect on what he/she is proud of and what he/she would like to make better, where they would like to be by the end of the year or in the future (the goals), and how they, myself, and their parents can help reach those goals.

 Step Three – Digital Display Google Slide (optional) – Finally, I have my students create a My New Year’s Goal digital poster display.
 These display posters are super cute printed out and displayed in your classroom as a reminder for students as they work towards their goals each day.
 If you’re teaching virtually, these posters could be used as a background wall/bulletin board in your virtual classroom.